kevin-gomes-dev/audio_splitter/README.md

 If you want to keep your system python unmodified, create venv before using pip and activate.
 The following commands do this:

 python -m venv venv

-source venv/Scripts/activate (if Windows) source venv/bin/activate (unix OS) which pip (To ensure we use venv pip) pip install pydub
+source venv/Scripts/activate (if Windows) source venv/bin/activate (unix based OS)

+which pip (To ensure we use venv pip)

-Other script takes in audio file
+pip install pydub

+Other script can be used to rename files based on detected words used in audio.
+Will only use a couple by default, helps with organizing.